 Bringing Generations Together

-- Oberlin College students volunteer in many ways.
+Oberlin College students volunteer in many ways.
 Volunteer coordinator Michele Tarsitano-Amato works with students interested in art therapy and music therapy.
 Kendal also serves as a work-study site for students from the college.
-Recently, Kendal began a program where Oberlin College student volunteers can reside in a house owned by Kendal at Oberlin, and work at the community in exchange for room and board fees.
+And recently, Kendal began a program where Oberlin College students can reside in a house owned by Kendal at Oberlin, and volunteer at the community in exchange for room and board fees.

-- Area high school students work in Kendal dining rooms.
-It’s always delightful when the high school-age staff visit Kendal on prom night, wearing their elegant evening apparel.
+Area high school students work in Kendal dining rooms.
+It’s always delightful when the whole community celebrates the graduation of high school-age staff, or when they visit Kendal on prom night, wearing their elegant evening apparel.

 Through planned efforts to engage people of all ages, Kendal is “Together, transforming the experience of aging.®”

 Learn more about the benefits of bringing generations together.